Geerodge/georgemc.co.uk/src/pages/consulting.md

 ---
-title: Consulting Services
+title: Work With Me
 subtitle: I Can Help You Gain Clarity and Achieve Your Goals So You Can Grow Your Business
 description: "One-to-One strategy calls where I help you gain clarity and achieve your goals, so you can grow your business."
 seo:
-  title: "Consulting Services | George McEntegart"
+  title: "Work With Me | George McEntegart"
   description: "One-to-One strategy calls where I help business owners, creators and entrepreneurs gain clarity and achieve their goals, so they can grow their business."
 layout: consulting
 permalink: /consulting/index.html
 ---

-### How I Can Help You
-#### Want More Customers?

-I love to help business owners, creators and entrepreneurs grow their business and earn more money.
+## Are Customers Ignoring You?

+Marketing should be simple, but most people get overwhelmed and confused.

+Work with me and you'll finally see the results you've always wanted.

-First, you should check out my [newsletter](/newsletter/) for my free tips and insights.
+But first, you should check out my [newsletter](/newsletter/) for the same tools and strategies I've used to help grow hundreds of businesses.

+### How Can I Help You Grow Your Business?

-There are two ways I can help you.
+There are two options:

 1. [Goals and Growth Consulting](#goals-and-growth-consulting)
 2. [Landing Page Conversion Audit](#landing-page-conversion-audit)

 ## Goals and Growth Consulting

 #### Do You Need Clarity and Direction?
 ---